Melisaavr/cherryleavesproject2/README.md

 * Visual clarity is a key aspect of the dashboard's effectiveness.
 The uploaded image is prominently displayed, allowing users to see exactly what is being analyzed.
 The results are presented in a bold and straightforward manner, making it easy to understand the condition of the leaf at a glance.

+### Target Audience
+The Cherry Leaf Mildew Detection Dashboard is designed to serve a diverse range of users involved in the agricultural sector, from small-scale farmers to large agribusinesses, as well as agricultural researchers and educators.
+This tool is invaluable for anyone invested in the health and productivity of cherry crops and potentially other crops in the future.

+1. Farmers and Agricultural Workers:
+* Small-Scale Farmers: Those managing small or family-owned cherry farms will find this tool particularly useful for maintaining crop health without the need for extensive manual inspections.
+The dashboard provides a quick, reliable method to monitor and manage powdery mildew, helping to protect their livelihood with minimal investment in time and resources.
+* Large-Scale Producers: Agribusinesses with expansive cherry orchards can leverage the dashboard to efficiently oversee their plantations.
+This tool enables them to implement a scalable solution for disease detection, significantly reducing the labor and time required for monitoring large numbers of trees.

+2. Agricultural Consultants and Crop Advisors:
+* Professionals who advise farmers on crop management can use this dashboard as a diagnostic tool to provide timely and accurate recommendations for disease treatment.
+It enhances their ability to support their clients with precise and actionable insights into crop health.

+3. Researchers and Academics:
+* Agricultural Researchers: Those studying plant diseases and their impact on crops can utilize the dashboard as part of their research toolkit.
+It offers a practical application for testing hypotheses and collecting data on powdery mildew prevalence and management strategies.
+* Educational Institutions: Universities and colleges with agricultural programs can incorporate this tool into their curriculum, providing students with hands-on experience in using technology to solve real-world agricultural challenges.

+4. Technology Enthusiasts and Innovators in Agriculture:
+* Individuals and companies interested in the intersection of technology and agriculture will find this project a compelling example of how machine learning can be applied to practical problems in farming.
+It serves as a model for integrating AI into traditional agricultural practices.